 Loom Solar is a solar panel manufacturing startup based in India.
 They offer a variety of all-black silicon panels that happen to be aggressively priced.
 All of their panels come with a 10-year warranty on manufacturing defects and an industry-standard 25-year performance warranty.
 In addition to panels for the residential and commercial markets, Loom Solar also makes panels aimed at off-grid use cases.

 The best solar panels for your unique situation will come down to your budget, energy requirements, and other factors.
 Other considerations include accounting for efficiency, warranty, and reliability.

-Many solar panel manufacturers mentioned above rank highly in lists.
+Many of the solar panel manufacturers mentioned above rank highly in lists of the best solar panels.
 LG, for example, is known for making some of the best overall, while SunPower makes the most efficient panels.

-It’s important to do some math before spending any money on a solar solution.
+It’s important to do some math before you spend any money on a solar solution.
 For example, you should take a look at your electric bill, figure out how much sunlight your home gets a year, and estimate the costs of a residential solar panel installation.

 Whether you go for a high-efficiency solar panel or a more affordable solution should be dependent on your unique calculations.
 Of course, it’s also a good idea to look for government incentives before looking at the best solar panels for your situation.
 You can also seek the advice of professionals to help calculate the cost.

 Cons of Solar Panels

 Solar panels aren’t going to be the best option for everyone; they come with downsides like cost and questions of efficiency in certain climates — if you live in a cold climate, your solar efficiency will naturally be much lower.